-- a plot showing fitness evaluations versus the local mean and maximum fitness and base fitness averaged over 10 runs (like Assignments 1b-1d) - statistical analysis (t-test) comparing the global best base fitness obtained by each run to the data generated by the random search algorithm in Assignment 2a, including the mean and standard deviation from each dataset, the test's p-value, α , and a brief discussion interpreting the results - an informal comparison of the behavior of the best Assignment 2a agent and the best agent from this experiment, by analyzing the visualization of the highest-score game from each algorithm, and by comparing and contrasting their respective highest-scoring parse trees
+- A table of every EA parameter used in your experiment. - A histogram showing the distribution of scores across all runs in the experiment. - An evals-vs-metrics plot showing the progress of evolution averaged over 10 runs (like assignments 1b-1d). - Statistical analysis comparing the best fitness obtained by each run to data generated by the random search algorithm you implemented during Assignment 2a.
+This should include the sample size, sample means, standard deviations, the test's p-value, α , and a brief discussion interpreting the results of the statistical test. - An informal comparison of the behavior of the best Assignment 2a agent and the best agent from this experiment, by analyzing the visualization of the highest-score game from each algorithm, and by comparing and contrasting their respective highest-scoring parse trees.